624memorials/current-archive/README.md

 # current-archive
-source code from an anonymous source that may be connected to the events of 6/24
+Source code from an anonymous source that may be connected to the events of 6/24.
+Will be updated in the near future.